hmcts/recipe-receiver/README.md

 ## Prerequisites

-### Repository secrets
+### GitHub repository secrets
-There 3 secrets that are needed for workflows so they can function properly they are:
-* AZURE_CREDENTIALS - the output from following [these instructions](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).
+The secrets were created following [these instructions](https://github.com/marketplace/actions/azure-login#configure-deployment-credentials).
+The output from the the command has been split out into 4 secrets instead of one big secret.

+* CLIENT_ID
+* CLIENT_SECRET
+* TENANT_ID
+* SUBSCRIPTION_ID

 ### Permissions
 For this repository to be fully function we need to have the correct permissions in place for Keda, the GitHub workflows and the recipe receiver application.

 #### Keda
-The triggerAuthentications CRD from Keda uses Azure Pod Identity and a Managed Identity (keda-{env}-mi) to authenticate with the Azure Service Bus.
+The `triggerAuthentications` CRD from Keda uses Azure Pod Identity and a Managed Identity (`keda-{env}-mi`) to authenticate with the Azure Service Bus.
 This allows Keda to watch the size of the Queue, so it can scale pods up and down when necessary.

 The Managed Identity used by Keda needs the `Azure Service Bus Data Receiver` role scoped to the `toffee-servicebus-stg` service bus.